For more detailed course information, click on a course title below.

 Course ID: 014212

 This course explores the many fascinating properties of the natural numbers.
-Topics include: the Euclidean algorithm, congruences and modular arithmetic, primitive roots and quadratic residues, sums of squares, multiplicative functions, continued fractions and Diophantine equations, and rational approximations to real numbers.
+Topics include: the Euclidean algorithm, congruences and modular arithmetic, primitive roots and quadratic residues, sums of squares, multiplicative functions, continued fractions and Diophantine equations.

 Mathematics (MATH) 641 Algorithm Design and Analysis (0.25) LEC